Physical Therapy Exercise Flow Sheet PDF

 Improved patient compliance and adherence

-Physical therapy exercise flow sheets provide patients with a clear and structured plan for their rehabilitation regimen.
+Physical Therapy Exercise Flow Sheets provide patients with a clear and structured plan for their rehabilitation regimen.
 By having a visual representation of their prescribed exercises, patients are more likely to adhere to their treatment plan, leading to improved compliance and better outcomes.

 Enhanced monitoring of progress

 With a flow sheet in place, physical therapists can systematically track patients' progress over time.
-By recording exercise details, frequency, duration, and progress notes, therapists gain valuable insights into patients' response to treatment, allowing for timely adjustments and personalized care.
+By recording exercise details, frequency, duration, and progress notes, therapists gain valuable insights into patients' responses to treatment, allowing for timely adjustments and personalized care.

 Facilitated communication between therapist and patient